OGS-Digital-Service/Forget-me-not/Agency Websites/Health/Covid19Vaccine/homepage fixes/README.md

 To use this on the homepage:
 - copy everything in the embed-code.html file into a wysiwyg in full html source view
 - turn off source but leave in full html and save the page
-- check to see that everything isn't broken
-- panic
-- delete if broken
-- email jeff